tasmota/docs/docs/ADC.md

-ESP8266 has a single ADC pin available.
-It may be used to read voltage at ADC pin or to read module supply voltage (VCC).
+The ESP8266 has a single ADC pin available.
+It may be used to read voltage at the ADC pin or to read a module supply voltage (VCC).

 !!! note
     When referring to the ADC pin these terms are used interchangeably: ADC (Analog-to-digital Converter), TOUT, Pin6, A0 or Analog0.